isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2187.md

 ---
-title: Xero Cloud Accounting Software - Premium Package - Software & Training
+title: Xero package include 1 year of Xero subscription, setting up of COA and form, migration of data and personalized onsite training.
 permalink: /productivity-solutions-grant/solutionrepo/solution2187
 ---

 ### Description

-Xero package include 1 year of Xero subscription, setting up of COA and form, migration of data and personalized onsite training.
+201508204E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/YMCACCOUNTING20200442_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria